MariaTsantaki/FASMA-synthesis/README.md

 # Documentation

 This content is also included [here](https://github.com/MariaTsantaki/FASMA-synthesis/blob/master/manual/Manual_fasma.pdf) as a manual for easy access.
-Moreover, we provide documentation on the functions at `FASMA/docs` where the user can build the documentation with `make html` .
+Moreover, we provide documentation on the functions at `docs` folder where the user can build the documentation with `make html` .

 # Contributing